zac7777/Entropy/Entropy/Species/Arachnine.md

 Melee range: 1m

-Number of limbs: four hands, four feet, one head
+Number of limbs: four arms, four legs, one head

 *Natural arcane talent:* upon creation Arachnines may choose a signature spell, this spell has a +2 minimum to all applicable moves